 Highly collinear predictors can be explained completely by few components.
 The parameter gamma (γ) in simrel controls decline in the eigenvalues of the predictor variables as (5).

 Here, λi,i=1,2,…p are eigenvalues of the predictor variables.
-Here we have used 0.2 and 0.9 as different levels of gamma.
-The higher the value of gamma, the higher will be the multicollinearity and vice versa.
+We have used 0.2 and 0.9 as different levels of gamma.
+The higher the value of gamma, the higher the multicollinearity will be, and vice versa.

 Correlation in response variables:

-Correlation among response variables is a less explored area.
-Here we have tried to explore that part with 4 levels of correlation in the response variables.
+Correlation among response variables has been explored to a lesser extent.
+Here we have tried to explore that part with four levels of correlation in the response variables.
 We have used the eta (η) parameter of simrel for controlling the decline in eigenvalues corresponding to the response variables as (6).

 Here, κj,i=1,2,…m are the eigenvalues of the response variables and m is the number of response variables.
-Here we have used 0, 0.4, 0.8 and 1.2 as different levels of eta.
-The larger the value of eta, the larger will be the correlation between response variables and vice versa.
+We have used 0, 0.4, 0.8 and 1.2 as different levels of eta.
+The larger the value of eta, the larger the correlation will be between response variables, and vice versa.

 Position of predictor components relevant to the response: